 With two months to go of the bagging challenge, 11 tops remain unbagged.
 These range from the might Carn Eige and Ben Macdui to the "curiously flat" Arbury Hill.
 I've set up a Google document to coordinate our efforts:

 Please take a look and plan your bagging trips!

 Linking photos to your bagging report

 Because of the awkwardness of Google FusionTables, links you submit must go directly to the image (jpeg), not to a Google Photos album or similar.
-Below are instructions on how to get a direct link for some common sites.
 If you run into difficulties, submit any working link to the album and I'll sort out the direct image linking when I get round to it.